 3. RevSites look great on any device, from desktop computers to tablets and mobile phones

-4. It's usually easier to edit a locally optimized website than to make changes on your main site
+4. It's usually easier to edit a locally optimized landing page than to make changes on your main site

 5. You can test new marketing messages and learn what works best for your business and your customers